Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Numerical assessment of the method

 \section{Numerical assessment of the method}

 With the algorithm and its properties being established theoretically, we now shift our attention to the numerical assessment of the proposed solution approach.
-We first assess the robustness by revisiting the obstacle course of Section~\ref{subsec:convergence_issues}, and then compare the proposed exact line search based on bisection to other commonly used line search algorithms in terms of computational efficiency.
+We first assess the robustness by revisiting the obstacle course of Section~\ref{subsec:convergence_issues}.
+Secondly, we compare different choices for the maximum $\lambda$ for the bisection line search, and then compare the proposed exact line search to other commonly used line search algorithms in terms of computational efficiency.